 A spread element must specify an expression of an array-like type (section 3.3.2), or otherwise an error occurs.

+TODO: The compiler currently doesn't support applying the spread operator to a string (to spread the individual characters of a string into a string array).
+This will eventually be allowed, but only when the code generation target is ECMAScript 2015 or later.

 TODO: Document spreading an iterator into an array literal.

 The rules above mean that an array literal is always of an array type, unless it is contextually typed by a tuple-like type.
 For example